FoxOkami/SnakeEscape/replit.md

 - `npm run db:push`: Apply database schema changes

 ## Recent Changes
+- July 26, 2025.
+Added second darkness overlay system for Level 5 - dark quadrants now have 90% darkness overlay applied on top of all game objects to make everything harder to see, enhancing photophobic snake challenge
+- July 26, 2025.
+Fixed snake rendering order - snakes now appear on top of teleportation pads in Level 5 for proper visual layering
 - July 24, 2025.
 Fixed Level 5 door logic to only require the key - door no longer depends on switch states, only on player having collected the key
 - July 24, 2025.
 Enhanced Level 5 quadrant lighting system with individual logic conditions - each quadrant now has its own lighting formula: top-left (A XOR B), top-right (C AND D), bottom-left (NOT (E AND F)), bottom-right ((A XOR B) AND (C AND D))
 - July 24, 2025.
 Implemented complete logic gate puzzle system with 6 switches (A-F) and dynamic key wall removal/addition based on puzzle solution formula ((A XOR B) AND (C AND D)) AND (NOT (E AND F))